apache/horaedb-docs/docs/src/en/wal_on_rocksdb.md

 + Open `TableUnit`:
   + Read the latest log entry of all tables to recover the next sequence numbers of tables mainly.
   + Scan the metadata to recover next sequence num as a supplement (because some table has just triggered flush and no new written logs after this, so no logs exists now).
-+ Write to and read from region.
++ Write and read logs.
 Just write and read key-value from RocksDB.
 + Delete logs.
 For simplicity It will remove corresponding logs synchronously.